trapexit/mergerfs/README.md

 If suddenly the mergerfs mount point disappears and `Transport endpoint is not connected` is returned when attempting to perform actions within the mount directory **and** the version of libfuse (use `mergerfs -v` to find the version) is older than `2.9.4` its likely due to a bug in libfuse.
 Affected versions of libfuse can be found in Debian Wheezy, Ubuntu Precise and others.

 In order to fix this please install newer versions of libfuse.
 If using a Debian based distro (Debian,Ubuntu,Mint) you can likely just install newer versions of [libfuse](https://packages.debian.org/unstable/libfuse2) and [fuse](https://packages.debian.org/unstable/fuse) from the repo of a newer release.

+#### mergerfs appears to be crashing or exiting

+There seems to be an issue with Linux version `4.9.0` and above in which an invalid message appears to be transmitted to libfuse (used by mergerfs) causing it to exit.
+No messages will be printed in any logs as its not a proper crash.
+Debugging of the issue is still ongoing and can be followed via the [fuse-devel thread](https://sourceforge.net/p/fuse/mailman/message/35662577).

 #### mergerfs under heavy load and memory preasure leads to kernel panic